The future of biomass and bioenergy deployment and trade

 Activities are set up under Technology Collaboration Programmes.
 These are independent bodies operating in a framework provided by the IEA.
 There are 42 currently active Technology Collaboration Programmes, one of which is IEA Bioenergy.

 All authors: H.M Junginger, T. Mai-Moulin (Copernicus Institute of Sustainable Development, University Utrecht, NL), V. Daioglou (Copernicus Institute of Sustainable Development, University Utrecht, PBL Netherlands Environmental Assessment Agency, NL), U. Fritsche (IIASA, DE), R. Guisson (VITO, BE), C. Hennie (DBFZ, DE), D. Thrän (DBFZ, UFZ Helmholz Centre for Environmental Research, DE), J. Heinimö (Mikkeli Development Miksei Ltd, FI), J.R.
 Hess, P. Lamers, C. Li (Idaho National Laboratory, USA), K. Kwant (RVO, NL), O. Olsson (Stockholm Environment Institute, SE), S. Proskurina, T. Ranta (LUT University, FI), F. Schipfer (TU Vienna, AT), M. Wild (Wild and Partner, AT)

-- Tags 2019, Circulaire economie, Duurzaamheid, Grondstoffen, Marktperspectief, Recent toegevoegd
+- Tags 2019, Availability, Circulaire economie, Duurzaamheid, Grondstoffen, Marktperspectief, Recent toegevoegd